dixonaws/aws-cloudops-security/content/50_configuration_management/inspector.md

 ---
-title: "3 - Amazon Inspector"
+title: "Amazon Inspector"
-weight: 22
+weight: 13
 ---

 Continue your discovery of AWS EC2 and Linux!